thmarx/vert.x-busmod-redis/README.md

 Let's take a look at each field in turn:

 * `address` The main address for the busmod.
 Every busmod has a main address.
-Defaults to `vertx.redis-client`.
+Defaults to `redis-client`.
 * `host` Host name or ip address of the redis serve.
 Defaults to `localhost`.
 * `port` Port at which the redis server is listening.
 Defaults to `27017`.